-7. NATURAL ENVIRONMENT- LANDSCAPES, HABITATS AND WILDLIFE
+5. NATURAL ENVIRONMENT- LANDSCAPES, HABITATS AND WILDLIFE OBJECTIVES

-- Ensure that development is sensitive to the rural setting of the parish and does not adversely impact its character, environment or landscape. - Protect green spaces and recreational trails valued by local residents, and create new ones wherever possible. - Promote the protection of seminatural habitats within the parish and, where possible, encourage enhancement of biodiversity.
+- Ensure that development is sensitive to the rural setting of the parish and does not adversely impact its character, environment or landscape. - Protect green spaces and recreational trails valued by local residents, and create new ones wherever possible. - Promote the protection of semi-natural habitats within the parish and, where possible, encourage enhancement of biodiversity.

-7.1 INTRODUCTION
+5.1 INTRODUCTION

-- 7.1.1 In our public consultations we found that may residents placed great value on local landscape character, including views, and on the natural and historic environments. - 7.1.2 Most of the parish lies within the Dorset Downs and Cranborne Chase National Character Area (NCA) whilst the Jubilee Cross part is within the Dorset Heaths NCA.
+5.1.1 In our public consultations we found that may residents placed great value on local landscape character, including views, and on the natural and historic environments.

+5.1.2 Most of the parish lies within the Dorset Downs and Cranborne Chase National Character Area (NCA) whilst the Jubilee Cross part is within the Dorset Heaths NCA.
 The Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB) lies to the north, with the parish part of its wider setting.
-The flat, meandering Stour Valley, together with part of the South Blandford Downs, is also designated locally as an Area of Great Landscape Value (AGLV)13.
-About half of the plan area lies within the South East Dorset Green Belt, which surrounds the Poole / Bournemouth conurbation.
-National planning policy requires that these valued landscapes are protected and enhanced, and substantial weight is given to any harm to the Green Belt14.
+The flat, meandering Stour Valley, together with part of the South Blandford Downs, is also designated locally as an Area of Great Landscape Value (AGLV).
+National planning policy requires that valued landscapes such as the AONB (taking account of its setting) and locally designated areas (such as the AGLV) are protected and enhanced.